How to use NexoBrid®

 • Monitor throughout application for continuous coverage

-• Cover the dressed wound with a sterile loose, thick, fluffy dressing and secure with a sterile bandage
+• Cover the occlusive film dressing with a sterile loose, thick, fluffy dressing and secure with a sterile bandage

 • Discard any unused portions of NexoBrid